Fears over containing novel coronavirus grow as cases outside China spike - Local News 8

 “We must not look back and regret that we failed to take advantage of the window of opportunity we have,” he said.

 His words come as countries outside of China report a sharp increase of coronavirus cases — particularly in South Korea and Iran.
-Italy has also reported its first death, raising fears of self-sustaining epidemics.
+Italy has also reported two deaths, raising fears of self-sustaining epidemics.

 Authorities in China’s Hubei province confirmed an additional 366 cases of the virus on Friday, 45 fewer than the previous day, taking the total number of cases at the epicenter of the outbreak to over 63,400.
 The total number of cases in mainland China is now more than 76,200.

-Outside of mainland China, 15 people have died from the coronavirus.
-Two new deaths were reported in Iran and one death in South Korea on Friday.
+Outside of mainland China, at least 17 people have died from the coronavirus, including five people in Iran.

 More than 9,000 self-isolating in South Korea